muhouse/influxdb-zabbix/README.md

-Redesigned version (based on original work by @zensqlmonitor) to prevent issues with installations using zabbix-proxy - querying is based on timestamps and some data may be missing if arrived just a little late.
+Redesigned version (based on original work by @zensqlmonitor) where issues with installations using zabbix-proxy may occur - querying is based on timestamps and some data may be missing if arrived just a little late.

-This version uses auto-increment id values to track synced records, thus ensuring no data are missed.
+This version uses auto-increment values to track synced records, thus ensuring no data are missed.
 Only tested on PostgreSQL, but MySQL should work as well.

-auto-increment id column is not present in zabbix by default, so adding column "syncid" to respective tables needs to be done.
+Auto-increment id column is not present in zabbix by default, so adding column "syncid" to respective tables needs to be done (instructions bellow).

 # influxdb-zabbix